Posts - Bill - HR 4627 To amend the Foreign Assistance Act of 1961 to modify treatment activities for assistance to combat HIV/AIDS.

 house 07/23/2025 - 119th Congress

-We are working to update U.S. foreign assistance laws to ensure that HIV prevention and treatment efforts, including access to pre-exposure prophylaxis (PrEP), are recognized as core life-saving humanitarian aid.
-This will help improve support for at-risk populations worldwide based on scientific guidance.
+We are working to update U.S. foreign assistance policies to classify HIV prevention and treatment efforts, including access to pre-exposure prophylaxis (PrEP), as core life-saving humanitarian aid that targets populations most at risk.
+This will help ensure stronger, science-based support in the fight against HIV/AIDS globally.

 Congress.gov